BFarkascode/STM32_BLE_Custom_Server_Notify/README.md

 ## User guide
 We now have a second service running on the WB5MM.
 It should only be a switch which, when enabled, will start to send a counter to the phone.
 At the same time, the same number will be written to the WB5’s OLED screen.
 If the notification is disabled, the counting stops.

-Mind, the uart pipe is still there from the previous project and can be as well.
+Mind, the uart pipe is still there from the previous project and can be used jsut as before.

 I am not sharing any of the code that is the same as from the previous project (screen driving, for instance).
+It is necessary to change the name of the uart pipe service's name from "server1" to "uart_pipe" and the characteristic's name from "char1" to "pipe_str".
+This will likely wipe the event handler clear, so the uart_pipe action of writing to teh screen will need to be reintroduced to the handler.

 ## Conclusion
 We now have a fully functional WRITE and a NOTIFY server running on the WB5MM, exchanging basic information.